-The technical work of the student is judged each month by the Administrator of the Schools of the Academy and the University Representative, and each term by the Committee on the Coordinated Program, and the student is graded on one example from each studio in which he, or she, is registered.
+The technical work of the student is judged each month by Curator and University representative and each term by the Committee on the Coordinated Program and the student is graded on one example from each studio in which he is registered.
 Reports are rendered each term, and in the academic courses standing is reported each term by the University.

-The students in both the B.F.A. and M.F.A. programs share all privileges including dormitory facilities extended to the student body of each institution, or departments thereof, and are also subject to the regulations imposed.
+The students in these courses share all privileges extended to the student-body of each institution and are also subject to the regulations imposed.

 Applications should be made as early as possible.
-Candidates for admission to the Coordinated Courses must meet the requirements of each institution, but must be accepted and approved by the Academy for technical work before they can be admitted to the University.
+Candidates for admission to the Coordinated Courses must meet the requirements of each institution but must be accepted and approved by the Academy before they can be admitted to the University.
+Note: Tuition at Academy does not include fees for courses taken at University.